 This be our last breakfast not-on-the-terrace.
 Aquamare has been very hospitable and gracious.
 Packing is simple.
 On the Riva degli Schiavoni, we board the same slow vaporetto (#1) to the train station, a couple stops further than yesterday.
 A vision passes on the other side of the Grand Canal this time.
 Ca’ d’Oro is as delicate a palazzo as we were led to believe.

-We navigate the rail ticket purchase okay, but the train car’s mystifying, what with different classes of ticketing and reserved seats and everything. .
-On platform #5 next to ours is the Orient Express, shiny dark blue antique-looking cars with berths and formal place settings in the dining car.
+We navigate the rail ticket purchase okay, but the train car’s mystifying, what with different classes of ticketing , reserved seats, poor signage, and everything. .
+On platform #5 next to ours is the Orient Express, shiny dark blue antique-looking cars with berths and formal place settings on the tables in the dining car.
 We just plop our butts, but at the next stop, someone asks us to move.
-Joss finds us seats near where we’re supposed to be, but someone’s in our seats.
+Joss finds us seats near where we’re supposed to be: someone’s in our seats.
 Oh, who the fuck cares.
 It’s only a half hour ride to Padua at 150mph, something we can’t seem to manage in the US.

 Hertz is not easy to find and then they don’t have our reservation, because, evidently, I didn’t make one or didn’t follow through with a ‘confirm’.
 I don’t have any documentation on hand and no way to get online.
 I suffer a small, discreet meltdown.
 After much fumbling, we’re informed that a car will be available at 2:30.
 Big sigh.
 We spend two hours at a nearby café, the haven of bewildered Hertz customers.
 And at 2:30, when the place reopens after lunch, voila!, a VW.
 Joss and I are much relieved, but worn out by the agita and the wait.